aliahunbaev/playfighter/content/posts/day-3.md

 8-12 pages with a cover that's clean and bold, an opening statement of one page saying what combat créatif is and what it means to be a creative soldier, the manifesto. then 4-6 pages of friends wearing the sweats in real life - working, walking, creating. documentary, not fashion. then 1-2 pages of philosophy, design breakdown, baldwin and pressfield quotes, my writing about creative practice. and a product page with a simple shot, details, how to buy.

-minimal. high contrast. white space. let the images and type do the work.

 pdf on combatcreatif.com free to download. print 25-50 copies for first orders or to give friends. post spreads on combat's ig before launch.

 and a 5-8 min playfighter video showing the process - designing, shooting the lookbook, what combat means. lives on my channel, drives people to combat.